Ev1ch/i-have-never-bot/README.md

-# I have never bot
+# ihavenever-bot

-Funny Telegram bot for getting questions for game "I haver never..."
+Funny Telegram bot for getting questions for game "I have never..."